Over, Cambridgeshire: History

 By 1628 the fens and meres to the north of the settlement were enclosed, as was the rest of the village land by 1837.

 Originally, there were two distinct settlements.
 One was at Church End around St Mary's Parish Church, the other at Over End – the south-eastern part of the village around West street.

 When it comes to buildings, Over is a village full of contrast both in terms of age and designs.
 Although the exact date is unknown, a row of old thatched cottages on the north side of the High Street were burned to the ground during a fire started by an arsonist.
 These were replaced by the large Victorian houses which feature balconies to the front.

 Much of the antiquated property in the village is Victorian, as the majority of the older clunch and wattle cottages have been demolished.

-The influence of the Dutch who, under the leadership of the engineer Vermuyden, came to drain the Fens, can be seen in several of Over's older houses – the Old Black Horse in the High Street and the Ivy House in Fen End are the most obvious, with their rounded end-walls and angled brick-ties.
+The influence of the Dutch who, under the leadership of the Dutch engineer Cornelius Vermuyden, came to drain the Fens, can be seen in several of Over's older houses – the Old Black Horse in the High Street and the Ivy House in Fen End are the most obvious, with their rounded end-walls and angled brick-ties.

 The town hall, in the High Street opposite Overcote Road, has the date MDCCCXLIX (1849) carved over the door.

 Apart from the parish church, the oldest remaining structure in Over now is believed to be the wall running down Fen End from the Willingham Road corner.
 The small patch of wall, now incorporated into newer brickwork, was believed by Ernie Papworth to have stood for over 500 years.